 Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 Insurance is undergoing a transformation spurred on, in part, by the Covid 19 pandemic.
-Digital-first insurtech companies are introducing new business models and generating additional revenue streams fueled by new technologies.
+Digital-first insurtech and other tech companies are introducing new business models and generating additional revenue streams fueled by new technologies.

-Implementing the right insurance technology can reduce fraud, automate services, and lower operational costs, which allows insurers to focus on other critical tasks such as acquiring new customers.
+Insurers at the forefront of technology innovation reduce fraud, automate services, and lower operational costs, which allows them to focus on other critical tasks such as acquiring new customers.

 Also, consumer expectations have evolved and insurers need to enhance their services to meet these needs.
 The insurance industry is pivoting away from a reactive form of risk indemnification to a proactive approach that seeks to mitigate risk on an ongoing basis.